Specialist Library for East Asian Law

 Library of the Institute for Japanese Law in the Villa Bechem, on the right In-Ho Kim (2015)

-• support from various foundations (including the Library Support Programme of the Japan Foundation (国際交流基金) and a fundraising campaign by Prof Mikazuki, Mr Kawamoto and Mr Nakano at Japanese companies);
+• various foundations, including the Japan Foundation’s Library Support Program (国際交流基金) and a donation campaign led by Professors Mikazuki, Kawamoto, and Nakano among Japanese corporations.

-• several journal volumes (including from the Chair of German and Foreign Civil Procedure and Civil Law at the University of Cologne as well as all issues of the Hanrei Times since 1950 on DVD by the publisher of the same name (判例タイムズ社); and
+• journal volumes, including contributions from the Chair of German and International Civil Procedure and Civil Law at the University of Cologne, and a complete set of Hanrei Times since 1950 on DVD, donated by the publisher of the same name (判例タイムズ社).

-• the extensive collection of case law from the Dai’ichi Hōki publishing house (第一法規) worth DM 20,000 at the time
+• the comprehensive jurisprudence collection from Dai’ichi Hōki (第一法規), valued at the time at DM 20,000.

-• Since Jun-Prof Dr Weitzdörfer was appointed in 2020 and Prof Dr Steinhauer took over the Hagen library management in 2021, the library has undergone extensive rework and strategic new acquisitions have been made.
-Since then, the East Asian Law department team and the University Library have been working closely together to achieve three goals: 1) guaranteeing that physical material can be easily found through inventory and orderly listing, 2) ensuring subject-specific usability by filling gaps in the collection and new acquisitions, and 3) providing digital searchability and the option of interlibrary loan through proper cataloguing.
+• Since Prof Weitzdörfer was appointed in 2020 and Prof Steinhauer took over the Hagen library management in 2021, the library has undergone extensive rework, and strategic new acquisitions have been made.
+Since then, the East Asian Law department team and the University Library have been working closely together to achieve three goals: 1) guaranteeing that physical material can be easily found through inventory and orderly listing, 2) ensuring academic utility through the filling of collection gaps and new acquisitions, and 3) providing digital searchability and the option of internal direct loan and external interlibrary loan through proper cataloguing.

 Sichtung_BeständeFoto: FernUniversität Hagen